 In addition, electric vehicles and smart charging stations could schedule their charging to coincide with those times when generation from wind turbines tend to be the most productive.

-Over the longer term, these smart grid solutions provide another set of tools to aid the state in its commitment to promoting electric vehicles.
+These smart grid solutions provide another set of tools to aid the state in its commitment to promoting electric vehicles.

 Energy Storage

 Energy storage bridges the gap between energy supply and demand to better manage the stability and efficiency of the grid.
 Many different types of energy storage solutions are being developed.
-Community Energy Storage (CES), when sited at customer or community locations, requires a communication link to the smart grid platform to ensure its use is optimal and coordinated with other generation sources so that frequency and voltage can be regulated.
-Similar to the approach for electric vehicle charging, a DRMS can utilize CES as a resource to charge during periods of excess generation and discharge when demand exceeds the available supply which can be a local issue with distribution capacity limiting the amount of electricity that can be delivered.
+Community Energy Storage (CES) sited at customer or community locations, when connected to the smart grid platform through a communication link, ensures its optimal coordination with other generation sources so that frequency and voltage can be regulated.
+Similar to electric vehicle charging, a DRMS can utilize CES as a resource to charge during periods of excess generation and discharge when demand exceeds the available supply.
+This can be a local issue, with distribution capacity limiting the amount of electricity delivered.

 Microgrids for Critical Customers

 A microgrid is an energy system consisting of co-located power generation and load that operates as part of the power grid but can be separated (or islanded) from the power grid to operate independently.
 For example, a microgrid can maintain energy supply when the main power grid has an outage, can take advantage of lower-cost energy, can electrify rural areas, and can help balance distributed generation sources with centralized sources.

-The military has started pursuing microgrid initiatives for their base operations as a security measure to ensure continuity of operations in the event of intentional or accidental power outages.
-The SPIDERS (Smart Power Infrastructure Demonstration for Energy Reliability and Security) demonstration is being implemented at both Hickam Air Force Base in Hawai‘i and Camp Smith in Hawai‘i.
+The military has investigated microgrids for their base operations as a security measure to ensure continued power during intentional or accidental power outages.
+The SPIDERS (Smart Power Infrastructure Demonstration for Energy Reliability and Security) demonstration is being implemented at both Hickam Air Force Base and Camp Smith in O‘ahu.

 As microgrids become more prevalent, smart grid technology can help control distribution and storage devices to better balance power and loads within the microgrid.

 Automated Circuit Sectionalization